hitengajjar/django_excel_transformer/README.md

     * height
     * width
   * excel table style
+  * Protected sheets (whole sheet, certain columns only)
+  * FKEY fields have data validation enabled if related model is exported as well.
+  * Many to many fields exported without data validation enabled.

 # Technology
 1. Python3.6 -- should work with python v3.6 and above.
 However, its tested with python3.6